ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/getting-started/index.md

 2. The application is in compliance with our branding guide
 3. The application is representing the Ticketmaster data properly

+Once these three criteria are verified, the rate limit is increased to what Ticketmaster and the developer determine to be appropriate.

+### Rate Limit Info in Response Header
 You can see how much of your quota has been used by checking the following **response headers**:

 * **Rate-Limit**: What's the rate limit available to you.
 The default is 5000.